-We open with a percussive and bluesy “Love The One You’re With”, from Stills’ first solo album, followed by an uninhibited reading of “Wooden Ships”, which rivals the version they performed at the Woodstock festival some six years earlier.
-Neil Young revisits his classic “Helpless”, off Déjà Vu, which gets the crowd going, while his rendition of the mournful “On the Beach” is one of the highlights for me, with both Stills and Young duelling it out on guitar.
-“Johnny’s Garden” is simply gorgeous, and though Stills’ voice is a little rough round the edges, his playing is as sweet and stellar as always.
-Likewise “Black Queen”, another song from his debut, where Stills really roars it out.
-The first CD ends with a powerful and no doubt cocaine fuelled “Almost Cut My Hair”, with Crosby in fine voice throughout.
+We open with a percussive and bluesy “Love The One You’re With,” from Stills’ first solo album, followed by an uninhibited reading of “Wooden Ships,” which rivals the version they performed at the Woodstock festival some six years earlier.
+Neil Young revisits his classic “Helpless,” off Déjà Vu, which gets the crowd going, while his rendition of the mournful “On the Beach” is one of the highlights, with both Stills and Young duelling it out on guitar.
+“Johnny’s Garden” is simply gorgeous, and though Stills’ voice is a tad rough round the edges, his playing is as sweet and stellar as always.
+Likewise “Black Queen,” another song from his debut, where Stills really roars it out.
+The first CD ends with a powerful and no doubt cocaine fuelled “Almost Cut My Hair,” with Crosby in fine voice throughout.

-The all acoustic “Change Partners” kicks off CD two, before a fragile yet stunning “All Along The Lee Shore”.
-But if Crosby’s not exactly your cup of tea, don’t worry, as there’s plenty of Neil Young to be had.
-A lamenting “Only Love Can Break Your Heart”, “Long May You Run”, the political “Goodbye Dick”, and a banjo led rendition of “Mellow My Mind” (it sounds worse on paper than it really is).
-He also performs a strong “Old Man”, which is just as captivating as when he played it back in the Cellar Door days.
-Nash is well represented, especially on “Our House” and “Teach Your Children”, two of best his songs, while the multifaceted “Suite: Judy Blues Eyes” closes the disc, and is as every bit as exciting and energetic as when they first recorded it on their debut album.
+The all acoustic “Change Partners” kicks off CD two, before a fragile yet stunning “All Along The Lee Shore.”
+But if Crosby’s not exactly your cup of tea, don’t worry, because there’s plenty of Neil to be had.
+A lamenting “Only Love Can Break Your Heart,” “Long May You Run,” the political “Goodbye Dick,” and a banjo led rendition of “Mellow My Mind” (it sounds worse on paper than it really is).
+He also performs a strong “Old Man,” which is just as captivating as when he played it back in the Cellar Door days.
+Nash is also well represented, especially on “Our House” and “Teach Your Children,” two of his best his songs, while the multifaceted “Suite: Judy Blues Eyes” closes the disc, and is as every bit as exciting and energetic as when they originally recorded it on their debut.

-The highlights continue on the third CD with a spacey “Déjà Vu” and “Pre-Road Downs”, although Young brings us back down to earth with “Don’t Be Denied” and the semi-dystopian “Revolution Blues”.
-Crosby’s “Long Time Gone” has a loose, almost free-flowing feel to it, compared to the studio original, along with Young’s extended and extremely trippy “Pushed It Over The End”, a real treat which obviously must have a few Neil heads barring up over.
-Not to mention their version here of “Ohio”, which may lack some of the urgency of previous live renditions, but there can be no doubting the group’s collective conviction and passion when it came to this unique musical statement, one of the greatest polemical songs ever written about the state of America in the late 1960’s.
+The wonders continue on third CD with a spacey “Déjà Vu” and “Pre-Road Downs,” although Young brings us back down to earth with “Don’t Be Denied” and the semi-dystopian “Revolution Blues.”
+Crosby’s “Long Time Gone” has a loose, almost free-flowing feel to it, compared to the studio original, along with Young’s extended and extremely trippy “Pushed It Over The End,” a real treat for Neil heads.
+Not to mention their version of “Ohio,” which may lack some of the urgency of previous live outings, but there can be no doubting the group’s collective conviction and passion when it came to this unique musical statement, one of the greatest polemical songs ever written about the state of America in the late 1960’s.